jacksonpach/nodejs-typescript/README.md

-# Setup NodeJs with Typescript
+# Initial setup NodeJs with Typescript.